dinhvh/kvdb/README.md

 kvdbo
 =====

-A Lightweight iteratable Key-Value Database.
+A Lightweight ordered Key-Value Database.

 - Use only one file
 - Low memory usage